Next floor please: Japan team to test mini 'space elevator' in world first | The Japan Times

-A Japanese team working to develop a “space elevator” will conduct a first trial this month, blasting off a miniature version on satellites to test the technology.
+A Japanese team working to develop a “space elevator” will conduct a first trial this month, blasting off a miniature version of the apparatus and monitoring equipment on satellites to test the technology.

-The test involves a miniature elevator stand-in — a box just 6 cm (2.4 inches) long, 3 cm wide, and 3 cm high.
+The test involves a miniature elevator that is 6 cm (2.4 inches) long, 3 cm wide, and 3 cm high.

 “It’s going to be the world’s first experiment to test elevator movement in space,” a university spokesman said Tuesday.